joinmarket-webui/jamdocs/docs/software/installation.md

 - Open the interface of your MyNode device <br/>(type `mynode.local` in your browser)
 - Find "Jam" in the Markplace <br/>(Note: the JoinMarket app must also be installed)
 - Click install
 - Done!

+### ...with Start9

+Jam can be installed directly from the [Start9](https://start9.com/) Marketplace:

+- Open the interface on EmbassyOS <br/> (type your personalized embassy address similar to `embassy-example-example.local` in your browser)
+- Find "Jam" in the Start9 [Marketplace](https://marketplace.start9.com/marketplace/jam)
+- Click install
+- Done!